SzLRichard/AVL_Complete/README.md

 # AVL_Complete

-This autocomplete program implemented in this project works by inserting the entered words into an **AVL tree**.
+The autocomplete program implemented in this project works by inserting the entered words into an **AVL tree**.

 It runs in the background and works in any text editor.
 The entered characters are stored in a buffer, and inserted into the tree when a delimiter is typed.